haddocking/haddock-runner/README.md

 - `input_list.txt`

-The input file is a list of the input files to be used in the benchmarking experiment.
-This is a simple text file with one line per input.
+The input file is a list of the input files to be used in the benchmarking experiment.This is a simple text file with one line per input.
 Each line contains the path to one of the input files.
 The input files must be:

 - `.pdb`: for receptor and ligand files
 - `.top`: for custom topology files (used for small-molecules)